In this article, we are going to share the Ansible playbook for tomcat installation.

 Let us see each play and its purpose along with what module is used.

-10. Enabling the tomcat to Auto-Start - We are enabling the tomcat service we just created, for the boot time auto-start. this is done using systemd module too
+/etc/systemddirectory, we need to reload the system daemon to sync the changes.
+Ansible has a dedicated module namedsystemdfor to interact with SystemDaemon - Enabling the tomcat to Auto-Start - We are enabling the tomcat service we just created, for the boot time auto-start. this is done using

-11. Connect to the tomcat web interface and validate - we are using the uri module to connect to the http://localhost:8080 to ensure that the tomcat is started and running fine. we are also using until and retry to wait for the server to come up
+urimodule to connect to thehttp://localhost:8080to ensure that the tomcat is started and running fine. we are also using until and retry to wait for the server to come up

 Executing the Playbook in real-time